msi-ris/Tutorials/rnaseq_cmd_beta.md

 There are many versions of UNIX out there, and some of these commands have different default behaviors and different options, depending on which version you are using.
+For example, Mac OS X is technically a UNIX, and has all the standard commands listed above, but they behave differently from the tools installed on MSI systems, which is GNU/Linux.
 If you are unsure of what a command will do, check the manual page!

 </div>